About Beaver County

 Property & Public Records

-- Currently, Beaver County does not offer a comprehensive online land records database, so researchers typically need to visit the courthouse in person or contact the office by phone to request specific document copies.
+- Currently, Beaver County does not offer a full online land records database, so researchers typically need to visit the courthouse in person or contact the office by phone to request specific document copies.

 - The Clerk's staff can assist with title searches and document retrieval for a per-page copying fee, typically $1.00 per page for standard copies and additional fees for certified copies.